spyder-ide/spyder-docs/doc/faq.rst

       conda activate spyder-env
       conda install spyder-kernels scikit-learn -y

-   Finally, you need to connect Spyder with this new environment by changing Spyder’s default Python interpreter.
+   Finally, you need to connect Spyder to this environment by changing Spyder’s default Python interpreter.
 To do this, click the name of the current environment in the status bar, and then click :guilabel:`Change default environment in Preferences`.

    .. image:: /images/faq/faq-change-environment.png
       :alt: Change default environment in Preferences option in status bar